patreeceeo/html1337/plans.md

 # Different kinds of entities can be created by using different css classes

+# Some generic functions

-# A generic way to map css selectors to JS functions
+- Map css selectors to JS functions
+- Evaluate various kinds of CSS expressions e.g. `calc(1px + 1px)` => '2px'

-This will facilitate:
+These will facilitate:

 - updating css variables self-referentially
   - elements with a velocity css class have velocity/position css variables.
 Update their position variables on each frame.